 Daisies with a single ring of rays are the most common type, but these cheery flowers also come in double flower varieties.
 This means they have double (or more) the amount of rays, giving the daisy a frilly appearance.

-Though perennials, these flowers are often grown as biennials or annuals.
+Though biennials, these plants are often grown as annuals.
 They are perfect for attracting bees and butterflies and make great additions to rock gardens, pollinator gardens, or wildflower meadows.
 They can also be used as a garden border or grown in containers.
-And if you are looking for something to brighten up your summer salad, the leaves and flowers are edible.
+Do not eat these flowers, as they are toxic.

 |Botanical Name||Bellis perennis|